Multiverse (DC Comics): Omniverse

 Upon the conclusion of Dark Nights: Death Metal, the Multiverse is recreated by the Hands as an Omniverse.
 The timeline of the DCU is "unknotted", meaning that every version of history throughout the existence of the Multiverse is considered to have occurred in the past of the Omniverse and is remembered by the inhabitants of Earth-0.
 A team of superheroes and villains called "the Totality" is formed to protect the DCU from threats in this new, greater Multiverse.

 In addition to the New 52 Multiverse, the Omniverse consists of an infinite number of alternate multiverses.
 Earth-0 is no longer the centre of the Multiverse, which now has two opposite centres of power, termed "the Elseworld" and "Earth Omega".

 Planetary

 The WildStorm comic book series Planetary also introduced the concept of a multiverse, drawing upon the mathematical concept known as the Monster group for inspiration.
 The multiverse is described as "a theoretical snowflake existing in 196,833 dimensional space", a reference to the visualization method used by some mathematicians when describing the Monster group.

-Other Media
+Other media

 Super Friends

 In the animated television series Super Friends, the superhero team has encounters with other universes, including the world of Qward.
-In the episode "Universe of Evil", a freak accident causes Superman to switch places with his evil counterpart.
+In the episode "Universe of Evil", a freak accident causes Superman to switch places with his evil counterpart in another universe.

 DC Animated Universe

 The DC Animated Universe (DCAU) has depicted the Multiverse many times.
-Several characters from the main DCAU have visited parallel universes that were similar to the DCAU.
+Several characters from the main DCAU have visited parallel universes that were similar to the DCAU: